 CAMBODIA: 650 Salesian technical students have better nutrition thanks to Rise Against Hunger donated rice-meals

-(MissionNewswire) Students in technical skills training programs supported by the Don Bosco Foundation of Cambodia had access to proper nutrition in the second quarter of 2019 thanks to a partnership between Salesian Missions and Rise Against Hunger, an international relief organization that provides food and life-changing aid to the world’s most vulnerable.
+(MissionNewswire) Students in technical skills training programs supported by the Don Bosco Foundation of Cambodia had access to proper nutrition in the third quarter of 2019 thanks to a partnership between Salesian Missions and Rise Against Hunger, an international relief organization that provides food and life-changing aid to the world’s most vulnerable.

 The rice-meal donations were distributed to 650 students at Don Bosco Technical and Hotel School Sihanoukville, Don Bosco Technical School Phnom Penh, and Don Bosco Technical School Kep.
 Beneficiaries included vocational and technical students who are studying to gain the skills needed for long-term employment.
 The Salesian schools provide technical skills training for young people from poor families and also offer boarding opportunities for those who find it difficult to rent a room on their own.